konsumer/jsnuke/README.md

 dro(droData)
 vgm(vgmData, loopRepeat)

-// these creates an audio-worklet createAudioWorklet(audioContext, queue)
+// this creates an audio-worklet for playback createAudioWorklet(audioContext, queue)
 ```